openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/electrolyzer.md

 }
 ```

 Each top-level key (e.g., "transforms" or "edges") denotes a component type.
-The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component when there are multiple instances.
+The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "elec\_edge", "h2\_edge", etc.) when there are multiple instances.
+For multiple instances, a third-level key details the attributes for each instance.

 Below is an example of an input file for an electrolyzer asset that sets up multiple electrolyzers across different regions: